The Women's Night event will be held on Nov. 14 and focuses on improving post menopausal weight management and cardiovascular health.

 For all of these reasons, it is imperative that women who have gone through menopause focus on their heart health and maintaining a healthy weight, says Anna Zacharcenko, PsyD, a psychologist with PCOM’s Family Medicine practice and co-director of the Nov.
 14 workshop.

 This event is free and open to all women, however registration is required.
-Visit the event page for more details and to register.

 The event is made possible through a grant from the Edna G. Kynett Memorial Foundation.